 Other complaints may be addressed through the same procedure; however, specific complaints such as those concerning discrimination or harassment and grade appeals must follow the procedures specified in the Code of Student Conduct.

 - A student who has a valid, documentable complaint against any office or employee of the university, or about any program or service offered by the university may file a written complaint, along with documentation, either a) with the supervisor of the office, service, or program which provided grounds for the complaint, or b) with that individual’s supervisor.
 The complaint will be recorded in a complaint log, noting the name of the complainant, the grounds for the complaint, and the date of filing.
-The student is encouraged to file the complaint as soon as possible after the incident occurred.
+The student must file the complaint within 6 months of the date the alleged incident occurred.

 - The supervisor, the student, and the person giving grounds for the complaint will meet within three workdays of the filing of the complaint to attempt to resolve the matter.
 The student must be prepared to present a resolution acceptable to him or her.
 It is expected that most complaints will be resolved at this point.
 The supervisor will record the outcome of the discussion in the complaint log.